 What is Acupuncture?

 The genesis of the word acupuncture comes from two Latin words: acus (needle) and punctura (penetration) or the use of needles to penetrate.
-Acupuncture is a broad term used to represent a number of techniques and theories to create harmony, balance, and health through stimulation or pain blocking accomplished through the use of needles.
+Acupuncture is a broad term in the field of alternative medicine used to represent a number of techniques and theories to create harmony, balance, and health through stimulation or pain blocking accomplished through the use of needles.
 The needles used by a licensed, certified acupuncturist can be stimulated manually or via electric stimulation depending on the method and theory utilized.

 A list of the most commonly practiced types of acupuncture are listed below to help you understand the variants in acupuncture more concisely during the research phase of your vocational search.

 Traditional Chinese Acupuncture (TCM): Traditional Chinese Medicine known as TCM is the most popular form of acupuncture in the United States.
 The primary focus of Traditional Chinese Acupuncture is to establish balance including body, mind, physical, emotional, and spiritual for an optimal state of being.